 4. Heiwajima Antiques Fair

 Heiwajima Antiques Fair is advertised as being the oldest and most famous antique fair in Japan.
-It’s held five times a year and has around 280 dealers.
+It’s held five times a year and has around 280 dealers each time.
 They sell an impressive range of antiques, including Noh masks, tapestries, and kimono.
-You can not film or take pictures inside the building.
+Note: You are not allowed to film or take pictures inside the venue.

 Tip: Say “Ni-ko kattara, waribiki arimasu ka?” when you want to say, “If I buy two, is there a discount?”